coderkhayrul/coderkhayrul/README.md

 - 👋 Hi, I’m Khayrul islam (Shanto)
 - 👀 I’m interested in new web technology
-- 🌱 I’m currently learning cloude server, cloude web hosting
+- 🌱 I’m currently learning cloud server, cloude web hosting
 - 💞️ I’m looking to collaborate on ...
 - 📫 you guys to reach me facebook, whatsapp, and email.